moshelando/gotten_to_the_point/md/biology/chapter5b.md

 ### Energy Input and Output

-It takes energy to bond molecules.
-The energy is then stored in the bond as **potential chemical energy.** When the bond is broken, the energy is released.

 **Endergonic Reaction:** Reaction in which energy enters the system

 - An endergonic reaction cannot occur without external energy input